ericPantarotto/react_completeGuide/_notes/notes.md

 and it turns out that the `invalid` prop we used, on the HTML `input` element, is a built-in prop.

 Now to work around that, since all the props you are setting on your styled components will be forwarded to the underlying built-in components, It is a common convention to *prefix* those props with a `$` sign

+### Styled Components: Pseudo Selectors, Nested Rules & Media Queries

+You don't need to convert every element to a styled component just to style it.

+Instead, you can just convert one wrapping parent component and then add the styles to it like that.
+And now for pseudo selectors, it's pretty similar.

 <!---
 [comment]: it works with text, you can rename it how you want